decaf-dev/obsidian-view-count/README.md

 ## DataView

-To dynamically query notes you need to install and enable the [DataView plugin](https://obsidian.md/plugins?id=dataview).
+You may dynamically query notes using the [DataView plugin](https://obsidian.md/plugins?id=dataview)

 ### Example 1 - Query view count using DataView